How to Strengthen Your Immune System Naturally

 Detox with lemon honey lavender tea

 When you need a detox boost, combine lemon juice, lavender tea, coconut charcoal and raw honey to taste.
-The ingredients of this calming tea have amazing properties, like:
+The ingredients of this calming tea have amazing health benefits, like:

 - Lavender: Soothing and relaxing

 - Activated coconut charcoal: Binds to toxins and helps get them out of your system

 - Raw honey*: Helps soothe scratchy throats

 *Raw honey should not be given to children under 1 year of age.

 Oh, and it tastes amazing.
 Don’t let the black charcoal throw you—it doesn’t taste like much.
 The lavender and lemon steal the show here.
 If you can’t find activated coconut charcoal at your local grocery store, check the natural foods aisle, or just order Bulletproof Coconut Charcoal online.